 People know Lori Greiner as a smart inventor, a self-made businesswoman with hundreds of patents, and a TV personality with massive wealth.
-She is famous across the globe and people take great pleasure in learning from her business acumen.
-Lori is also known for her fantastic appearance in the sitcom, New Girl.
+She is famous across the globe, and people take great pleasure in learning from her business acumen.
+Lori is also known for her fantastic appearance in the sitcom New Girl.
 She was a guest speaker for the first United States Patent & Trademark Office Women’s Entrepreneurship Symposium.
 Yet, not many know that she’s been married for quite a long time or who her husband is, but that ends here.
-The following are answers to most of the questions you’ve been asking about Lori Greiner.
+The following answers most of the questions you’ve been asking about Lori Greiner’s husband, Dan Greiner.

 The lovers who have been running the business since 2009 appear not to have time for kids yet.
-They don’t have any child but it really doesn’t mean that they wouldn’t in the future.
+They don’t have any children, but it doesn’t mean they won’t have them in the future.
 Sometime in 2012, Lori revealed her love for kids, hinting that she’d have hers when the time is right.

 Dan and his wife enjoy their time between their two houses in Philadelphia and Chicago.
 Both homes are luxurious, expensive, and of course, very convenient.
 Their house in Philadelphia is close to the QVC studio, and her products are shipped from Chicago.